kubermatic/kubermatic/docs/proposals/improve-addons.md

 ## Application by Kubermatic

-An *OptionalApplication* is installed on all user clusters on demand during runtime.
+An *OptionalApplication* is installed in a user clusters on demand during runtime or at cluster creation.
 The user can also uninstall and reinstall them.
 They are visible in the KKP UI.

 - Shipped by Kubermatic, tied to KKP version (KKP version will be enforced using the aforementioned constraint feature)
 - Tested by Kubermatic (Kubernetes versions and customizations)